notaryproject/notation/hello-signing.md

 To get started with Notation, the most basic steps involve:

-1. Acquire the Notation CLI
+- Acquire the Notation CLI
-2. Generate a Private Key
+- Generate a Private Key
-3. Sign an Artifact
+- Sign an Artifact
-4. Verify an Artifact with a Notary Signature
+- Verify an Artifact with a Notary Signature

-This document outlines progressive scenarios enabling a range of scenarios from the first use to a production deployment.
+This document outlines a range of scenarios progressing from the first use of Notation to a production deployment.

 ## Scenarios